Support vector machines on the D-Wave quantum annealer: Applications

 The reason for this is that \equref{eq:biasaveraging} from the original SVM may not be suited to obtain the optimal bias for the QA version of the SVM defined by \equref{eq:qsvmfull}.
 The condition for an optimal bias is the constraint \equref{eq:qpzero}, included through the multiplier $\xi$ in \equref{eq:qsvmfull}.
 Since $\xi=0$ for Max80 (cf.~\tabref{tab:calibration}), this explains the particularly bad accuracy for this dataset despite better AUROC and AUPRC (see also the discussion under point 6 of the motivations given in \secref{sec:qSVM}).

-We correct for the suboptimal bias by replacing $b$ with the $b^*$ for which the classification accuracy for $D^{(\mathrm{train})}$ is highest (see \appref{app:bias} for more information).
-Note that it is only allowed to use the training data $D^{(\mathrm{train})}$ for such modifications and not the test data.
+We correct for the suboptimal bias by replacing $b$ with the value of $b^*$ for which the classification accuracy for the training data $D^{(\mathrm{train})}$ is maximal.
+Note that this step does not require a new training of \texttt{qSVM}.
+It is a scan of a single parameter that can be done ``offline'', i.e., after obtaining the coefficients $\{\alpha_n^{(l)}\}$.
+As such, this step is simple and efficient and could, in principle, be directly added to the data handling scheme presented in \figref{fig:datahandling}.
+See \appref{app:bias} for more information.

 The classification accuracy of $\texttt{qSVM}$ after adjusting the bias for each dataset is shown in \figref{fig:finaltrainingheuristic}.
 It clearly improves the results for the linear kernel ($\gamma=-1$) with high class imbalance (Mad80, Max80, and Myc80).
-We also observe that the Gaussian kernel used for (Mad50, Max50, and Myc50) was not affected as strongly by the suboptimal bias.
+We also observe that the Gaussian kernel used for Mad50, Max50, and Myc50 was not affected as strongly by the suboptimal bias.
 As changing the bias of the decision function given in \equref{eq:fulldecisionfunction} does not affect AUROC and AUPRC, the results shown in \figref{fig:finaltraining}(a) and (b) also apply to the adjusted version of $\texttt{qSVM}$.

 To summarize, we observe a better or comparative performance of $\texttt{qSVM}$ compared to \texttt{cSVM} for all datasets, as measured by AUROC, AUPRC, and classification accuracy.
 For completeness, the numerical results of the test are given in \tabref{tab:results} in \appref{app:numericalresults}.